DidrikLindberg/savvy-chef/README.md

 - Git
   [Learn about Git](https://git-scm.com/)

+## User Stories

+As a waste-conscious person , I want to filter recipes based on ingredients I already have As a busy person , I want to filter recipes based on prep time As someone who enjoys alcohol, I’d like to receive beverage suggestions As someone who has a food intolerance, I want to filter out recipes that would cause me problems As someone you is a foodie, I want to filter for recipes based on cuisine type As someone who is on a specific diet, I want to be able to search recipes based on diet type

 ## Usage

 1. Start typing in the "add ingredients" search box to find the ingredient you want.